 DEADLINES: 4:30pm on October 20, 2014, February 9, 2015 and June 15, 2015

-PROGRAM, DEPARTMENT, OFFICE or GEC (or P-DOG) GRANTS support departments, programs, offices, GECs, or interdisciplinary faculty teams in developing curricula, courses, ongoing partnerships, training, or other resources that institutionalize community engagement opportunities within or across departments, programs, or General Education Concentrations.
-P-DoG awards will not typically exceed $5,000.
+PROGRAM, DEPARTMENT, OFFICE or GEC (or P-DOG) GRANTS support departments, programs, offices, GECs, or interdisciplinary faculty teams in developing curricula, courses, ongoing partnerships, training, or other resources that institutionalize community engagement opportunities within or across departments, programs, offices, or General Education Concentrations.
+P-DOG awards will not typically exceed $5,000.
 Grantees will be able, upon completion of the funded activities, to access an “Act II” grant of up to 50% of the original grant, to sustain their activities.
-P-DoG grants are awarded on a rolling basis; there are no deadlines or set timetables for proposals or funded activities.
+P-DOG grants are awarded on a rolling basis; there are no deadlines or set timetables for proposals or funded activities.
 For more information, contact Darby Ray at the Harward Center for Community Partnerships or click here to download an application.

 STAFF VOLUNTEER GRANTS support staff involvement in community service projects.
 Projects need not be connected to or sponsored by Bates.
 Activities supported by the grants might include (but are not limited to): purchase of supplies for a clean-up day; printing costs to publicize an event; or food expenses for community work.
 Grants of up to $150 are available year-round for staff volunteer projects and funding is open to all Bates College staff members.
 A review committee of Harward Center staff and Bates College Staff Association members will meet monthly to review applications and approve grants.
 For more information, contact Marty Deschaines at the Harward Center for Community Partnerships or click here to download an application.